 Stonehenge Aotearoa is New Zealand's only open air hands-on astronomical observatory.
 Situated in the Wairarapa countryside close to Carterton, just over an hour from Wellington, Stonehenge Aotearoa is built on the same scale as Stonehenge on Salisbury Plain in England.
 Stonehenge Aotearoa is a modern observatory that connects people with their sky and the cycles of nature: solstices, equinoxes, Matariki observances and is the perfect stargazing tool at night.
 Because the observatory was created to incorporate ancient Egyptian, Babylonian and Indus Valley astronomy, Polynesian navigation, and Celtic and Maori starlore it is also an archaeoastronomy site.
 Archeoastronomy looks at how people in the past have understood the phenomena in the sky and how they used these phenomena and what role the sky played in their cultures.
 The stones welcome people of all cultures, beliefs, faiths and religions.
 From that perspective, Stonehenge Aotearoa is also a window into the past, where the visitor can rediscover the knowledge of their ancestors.

-Take yourself on an astronomical journey through time and space.
-The henge is open day everyday:
+Take yourself on an astronomical journey through time and space with:

-- Take the self-guided tour: A map of the Stonehenge Aotearoa structure and a short audio-visual explaining how the stones work are included in the visit.
+- A self-guided tour: A map of the Stonehenge Aotearoa structure and a short audio-visual explaining how the stones work are included in the visit.

-- Or book a private 90 minute tour to learn how our ancestors made sense of the sky for thousands of years before telescopes were invented.
+- Book a private 90-minute tour to learn how our ancestors made sense of the sky for thousands of years before telescopes were invented.